 2. Can You Use Thermal Paper in a Normal Printer?

-Printing thermal papers on a normal printer is not advisable.
-Thermal printer is made to work on thermal printers which use heat.
-So, it might not bring the same quality results if you printed it on non-thermal printers.
-The same principle applies for regular papers to thermal printers.
+Printing thermal paper in a normal printer is not advisable.
+Thermal paper is made to work in thermal printers, which use heat instead of ink.
+Thus, it would not produce a good result if you used a non-thermal printer.
+The same applies to using regular paper in a thermal printer.

 3. How to Measure Thermal Paper Roll Size?

-Knowing the correct paper roll size is the first step to start your paper roll business.
-If you know the model of your receipt printer, you can simply Google about the receipt printer model or ask your paper supplier, you can usually get exactly what products (paper rolls, printer ribbons, cleaning supplies, etc) are compatible.
+Knowing the correct paper roll size is the first step in starting your paper roll business.
+You can simply Google the receipt printer model or ask your paper supplier to find out exactly what products (paper, ribbons, cleaning supplies, etc.) are compatible.

-In case the way doesn’t work out, you can measure the paper roll size by yourself.
-Just take note of these four important specifications:
+In case the way doesn’t work, you can measure the paper roll size yourself.
+To do that, you need these four measurements:

 - Width – Use a ruler, measure across the face of the roll from side to side